 After turning off the electric main, unplug all appliances.
 This helps protect them from shorting when the electricity is turned back on.

-Never turn off electricity while standing in water.
+Never turn off the electricity while standing in water.
 If there is already water where the electricity main is, use a long broom handle while standing on a dry surface to shut off the main.

 3. Get Flood Insurance